The closed-open string map for $S^1$-invariant Lagrangians: Introduction

 Here $HF^*(L',L')$ denotes the Floer cohomology of $L'$ with respect to the local system $\rho$, so a better notation would be $HF^*((L',\rho),(L',\rho))$.
 For brevity, we decided to omit $\rho$ from our notation of Floer and Hochschild cohomologies throughout the article, when it is clear that a Lagrangian is equipped with such a local system.
 The point of allowing local systems in Corollary~\ref{cor:non_disp_Bl_P9} is to introduce more freedom in achieving the non-vanishing of $HF^*(L',L')$.

 Note that Corollary~\ref{cor:non_disp_Bl_P9} does not require that the obstruction number of $L'$ matches the one of $L$, namely zero.
 If $w(L')\neq 0$, we can pass to $X\times X$ noticing that $w(L'\times L')=2w(L')=0$ and similarly $w(L\times L)=0$, so we have well-defined Floer theory between the two product Lagrangians.
 This trick was observed by Abreu and Macarini~\cite{AM13} and has also been used in \cite{AA11}.
-So it suffices to show that $L\times L$ split-generates $\Fuk(X\times X)_0$; this follows from Proposition~\ref{prop:CO_BlP9_Inject} by the general fact that the hypothesis of the split-generation criterion is `preserved' under K\"unneth isomorphisms.
-The most suitable reference seems to be Ganatra \cite{Ga13}, as explained later; see also \cite{AS10,Am14}.
-As in the case with $\RP^n$, we also prove a non-formality statement.
+So it suffices to show that $L\times L$ split-generates $\Fuk(X\times X)_0$; this follows from Proposition~\ref{prop:CO_BlP9_Inject} by the general expectation that the condition of the Abouzaid's split-generation criterion is ``preserved'' under K\"unneth isomorphisms.
+As we explain later, this general expectation is contingent upon a certain commutative diagram which we formulate as Hypothesis~\ref{hyp:ganatra}, and which is largely substantiated by Ganatra \cite{Ga13}; see also \cite{AS10,Am14}.